JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ```
 </div>

 We need to have a Kotlin/Native compiler on our machines.
-You may want to have a look at the
+More information on performing this step can be found in the
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler)
-tutorial for more information on performing this step.
+tutorial.
 Let's assume that we have a console, where the `kotlinc-native` command is available.

 Now we can call the following command to compile the code into a dynamic library: